 This Commons Library briefing paper summarises the main developments regarding the process of devolution of powers to local government within England since 2014.Jump to full report >>

-This note summarises the main developments regarding the process of devolution of powers to local government.
-It covers the devolution deals agreed to date between the Government and local areas, including the powers to be devolved, the procedures required for devolution to take place, and reactions to the policy from the local government and policy-making worlds.
+This note summarises the main developments regarding the process of devolution of powers to local government within England since 2014.
+It covers the devolution deals agreed between the Government and local areas up to May 2019, including the powers to be devolved, the procedures required for devolution to take place, and reactions to the policy from the local government and policy-making worlds.

 This note addresses the debate around devolution of power to local government in England only.
 Local government is a devolved matter in Scotland, Wales and Northern Ireland.

 Table 1 in the PDF sets out the details of the devolution deals agreed as of March 2019, including links where available.
 Details of the local authorities involved in each devolution deal area can be found in Appendix 2 of the PDF.

 The devolution deals agreed to date can be characterised as consisting of a ‘menu with specials’.
 A number of items have been made available to most areas, but each deal also contains a few unique elements or ‘specials’ (typically consisting of commitments to explore future policy options).

 The sections in the PDF outline the nature of the ‘menu’ powers that have been made available to most of these areas.
 The exact nature of the powers devolved can be seen in the deal documents.